 - Communication!
 Communication is another fun competency skill that can be broken down into various categories.
 These involve the typical oral and written communication, as well as persuasive and attention to communication.
 Let’s take a closer look:

 - Oral Communication is pretty self-explanatory.
-This covers speaking clearly, easily relaying information/being comprehended, how well you are at organizing and presenting your speech patterns, maintaining eye contact ….
+This covers speaking clearly, easily relaying information/being comprehended, how well you are at organising and presenting your speech patterns, maintaining eye contact ….
 If you are not a native speaker it can also refer to your English level as well.
 This can overlap with our next topic ….

-- Persuasive Communication is crucial for upper-management or sales positions as it is much needed to impact your target audience.
+- Persuasive Communication is crucial for upper-management and sales positions as it is much needed to impact your target audience.
 It is drawn by selective language, experience, relatable stories – pretty much anything that can be twisted and hammered into a weaker individual to convince everyone that your way is the only way and their way is simply wrong.

 - Attentive to Communication, aka listening and more meaningfully, passing the right information on to the correct person with your personal filter getting in the way.
 Another good trait is being able to identify a brilliant idea and passing it onto another person who can execute it.
 Essentially, you must ask yourself, are you a good carrier pigeon?